sharetribe/dev-docs/README.md

 The project uses MDX files so you'll likely need to install a plugin that supports MDX syntax highlighting.
 MDX is markdown that also supports JSX.

+## Search

+Search is only available when running a producton build, i.e. `yarn run build`.

+## Formatting

+The project uses

 ## Project Structure

 ```